NickJohnson06/website-portfolio/README.md

 # website-portfolio
-My website portfolio to introduce myself and showcase my projects and skills
+My website portfolio created to introduce myself and showcase my projects and skills.

 This site is built with **MongoDB, Express.js, React, and Node.js** (plus TailwindCSS).
 Sections: **Home · Projects · Resume/Skills · Contact**